smirarab/sepp/README.TIPP.md

 Summary
 ------------------------------------

 TIPP stands for "Taxon Identification using Phylogenetic Placement".
-TIPP classifies unknown fragmentary sequences into a given taxonomy.
-TIPP uses phylogenetic placement on a reference alignment/tree for classification.
-It requires that input fragments come from the same gene as the full length sequences in the reference alignment.
+TIPP classifies unknown fragmentary sequences into a given taxonomy using phylogenetic placement on a reference alignment and a reference tree.
+It requires that input fragments come from the same gene as the full length sequences in the reference alignment/tree.

-- Input: a placement tree `T` and alignment `A` for a set of full-length sequences corresponding to a (marker) gene, a taxonomy `T'`, a mapping `M` between sequence names and species labels in the taxonomy, and finally set `X` of fragmentary sequences for the same gene.
+- Input: a placement tree `T` and a reference alignment `A` for a set of full-length sequences corresponding to a (marker) gene, a taxonomy `T'` that includes all species present in `A`, a mapping `M` between sequence names in `A` and species names in `T'`, and finally a set `X` of fragmentary sequences all coming from the same gene.

-- Output: classification of each fragment in `X` according to taxonomy `T'`.
+- Output: classification of each fragment in `X` according to the taxonomy `T'`, with a support value between 0 and 1 indicating the confidence in each classification.

 Therefore, TIPP requires that the set of input fragments `X` belong to the reference (marker) gene.